 American aviatrix Amelia Earhart is best known for becoming the first female pilot to ever fly across the Atlantic Ocean.
 Her interest in aviation was sparked as a young woman when she attended a stunt-flying exhibition.
 A natural tomboy, she wasn't deterred by social pressure that suggested a cockpit was no place for a woman.
 She took her first flying lesson on January 3, 1921, and bought her own plane six months later.

 The following year she'd break the woman's world altitude record, reaching 14,000 feet.
 A slew of other accomplishments followed, including speed records and solo flights.
 Earhart urged other women to fly by writing pieces about aviation for Cosmopolitan magazine and helped found The Ninety-Nines: International Organization of Women Pilots.
 It was while attempting to set a record for flying around the world that Earhart and her plane went missing.
-Some recently uncovered evidence suggests she crash landed on an uninhabited island and lived out the rest of her days there.
+Some evidence suggests she crash-landed on an uninhabited island and lived out the rest of her days there.

 13. Annie Londonderry